Jsos17/Bet1X2/README.md

 ## Laboratory work: Database application

+:exclamation: **NOTE: I have deleted the Heroku application due to changes in Heroku free product plan policies.** :exclamation:

 ### Bookmaker Bet1X2

 Bet1X2 is a fictional bookmaker which offers only 1X2 type betting (the possible outcomes of a sporting event, for example a soccer match, are *a home win (1)*, *a draw (X)* or *an away win (2)*).
 Typically, this type of betting is offered in Europe for football (soccer) betting.